nyonson/raiju/README.md

 ## reaper

 Find channels which should be closed and re-allocated.
+Similar to the `candidates` command, these are just suggestions and no channels are automatically closed.
+They must be closed out-of-band with another tool like `lncli`.
+This might be made automated in the future.

 ```
 $ raiju reaper